Kitchen-Nuggets/Learning_React.js_version_18/README.md

 # Learning react
-# Hello, I just made this repository for fun and learning react. :))
+# Hello, I just made this repository for fun and learning. :))